B i o g r a p h y

 • Coached political candidates, diplomats, mayors, lawyers & public speakers

 • Audio-Video Editor and Critic: NAPRA Review [National monthly publication]

 • Lead singer in 5 piece Country-Rock and Jazz bands in Los Angeles and Santa Barbara.
 Professional recording experience.
 Currently performing with The Paula Russell Band in Austin, TX. with a 9 year residency at the legendary Broken Spoke.

 • A founding parent of the first original Charter School in the state of California.
 Wrote the Vision Statement, created curriculum and policy and hired teachers.
 The school is still going strong.

-With the encouragement and support of Joan Darling, Samantha Harper and Judy Kerr, Paula began teaching acting and directing theatre in Hollywood thirty years ago.
+With the encouragement and support of Joan Darling, Samantha Harper and Judy Kerr, Paula began teaching acting and directing theatre in Hollywood forty years ago.

 Paula has been on stage or back-stage since the age of two.
 She studied acting with Paul Rebillot, at San Francisco State University, where she had her own radio show, and at The College of Marin before moving to Los Angeles.
 Her first mentor/teacher there was the late, great Francis Lederer who trained with Eva Le Gallienne and founded the American National Theatre and Academy.
 Along with intense character study, Francis encouraged actors to memorize as many scenes as possible from his extensive files.
 Every week actors leapt to the stage, not knowing who might be their scene partner or if they would be acting Shakespeare or Tennessee Williams.
 No scene was ever the same twice!
 It was thrilling and risky.
 Francis also had actors following people around the streets of LA copying their walks and other behaviors.
 It was a good beginning.